-The crisis has implications for monetary policy on the key issues of liquidity, solvency and the stability of the real economy.
-With respect to liquidity the central banks reacted quickly in the Bagehot manner to deal with the freezing of the interbank markets in August 2007.
-The ECB flooded the European money market with liquidity as did the Fed which lowered the discount rate by 50 basis points .
-This suggests they heeded the first part of Bagehot's lesson to lend freely but not quite on the second part of lending at a penalty rate.
-The Bank of England until mid 2007 followed a strict interpretation of Bagehot by keeping its discount window open to all comers but at a penalty rate.
-The subsequent run on Northern Rock on September 14 led to a large infusion of central bank liquidity and the announcement of a temporary complete guarantee of all UK bank deposits.
-The run on Northern Rock very likely reflects not the failure of the Bank's lender of last resort policy but inadequacies in the UK's provision of deposit insurance, the ill thought out separation of financial supervision and regulation from the central bank and political pressure(Milne and Wood 2008).
+The crisis has implications for monetary policy on the key issues of liquidity, solvency, and the stability of the real economy.
+With respect to liquidity, the central banks reacted quickly in the Bagehot (1873) manner to deal with the freezing of the interbank markets in August 2007.
+The European Central Bank flooded the European money market with liquidity, as did the Fed in the U.S. market when it lowered the discount rate by 50 basis points.
+This suggests they heeded the first part of Bagehot's lesson to lend freely, but not quite the second part of lending at a penalty rate.
+The Bank of England followed a strict interpretation of Bagehot until mid-2007, by keeping its discount window open to all comers but at a penalty rate.
+The subsequent run on Northern Rock on 14 September led to a large infusion of central bank liquidity and the announcement of a temporary complete guarantee of all U.K. bank deposits.
+The run on Northern Rock very likely reflects not the failure of the Bank's lender-of-last-resort policy, but inadequacies in the United Kingdom's provision of deposit insurance, the ill-thought-out separation of financial supervision and regulation from the central bank and political pressure (Milne and Wood, 2008).

-Since then the pressure on the interbank market and liquidity in general increased during the winter of 07-08 and in March with the Bear Stearns crisis, the Fed developed a series of new programs for access to the discount window lending including the term auction facility(TAF), The Term security Lending Facility(TSLF) and the Primary Dealer Credit Facility(PDCP).Since March the Fed has also expanded its liquidity provision to the commercial paper market.
+The pressure on the interbank market and liquidity in general increased during the winter of 2007-08.
+In March, with the Bear Stearns crisis, the Fed developed a series of new programs for access to the discount window, including the Term Auction Facility (TAF), the Term Security Lending Facility (TSLF), and the Primary Dealer Credit Facility (PDCF).
+Since March, the Fed has also expanded its liquidity provision to the commercial paper market.

-These facilities reflected a change in Fed tactics.
-The change involved provision of credit directly to financial firms that the Fed deemed most in need of liquidity in contrast to delivering liquidity directly to the market by open market purchases of Treasury securities and leaving the distribution of liquidity to individual firms to the market.
-The choice of targeted lending instead of imperial liquidity provision by the market exposed the Fed to the temptation to politicize its selection of recipients of its credit.
-In addition one question that arises is why this complicated method of providing liquidity has been introduced when the uncomplicated system of open market operations is available?
-A second question is why has the Fed reduced its holdings of government securities.
-How will the Fed be able to tighten monetary policy when it finally decides to combat a rise in the inflation rate?
-The only way to tighten is to sell government securities.
-The mortgage backed securities now on the Fed's balance sheet are not marketable.
+These facilities reflected a change in the Fed's tactics.
+The change involved the provision of credit directly to the financial firms that the Fed deemed most in need of liquidity, as opposed to delivering liquidity directly to the market through open market purchases of Treasury securities and then letting the market distribute liquidity to individual firms.
+The choice of targeted lending instead of imperial liquidity provision by the market exposed the Fed to the temptation to politicize its selection of credit recipients.
+This raises the question of why this complicated method of providing liquidity has been introduced when the uncomplicated system of open market operations is available.
+A second question is why the Fed has reduced its holdings of government securities.
+This will make it impossible for the Fed to tighten monetary policy when it finally decides to combat a rise in the inflation rate, since the only way to tighten is to sell government securities.
+The mortgage-backed securities now on the Fed's balance sheet are not marketable.